rsalmei/refine/README.md

 ### The `rebuild` command

+The `rebuild` command is a great achievement, if I say so myself.
+It will smartly rebuild the filenames of an entire collection when it is composed by user ids or streamer names, for instance.
+It will do so by removing sequence numbers, stripping parts of filenames you don't want, smartly detecting misspelled names by comparing with adjacent files, sorting the detected groups deterministically by creation date, regenerating the sequence numbers, and finally renaming all the files accordingly.
+It's awesome to quickly find your video or music library neatly sorted automatically...
+And the next time you run it, it will detect new files added since the last time, and include them in the correct group!
+Pretty cool, huh?
+And don't worry, you can review all the changes before applying them.

 1. remove any sequence numbers like file-1, file copy, file-3 copy 2, etc.
 2. strip parts of the filenames, either before, after, or exactly a certain string
 3. smartly remove spaces and underscores, in order to detect misspelled names